 In short, that cultural trait has been attributed to the Filipinos for years and somewhere along the years, it appears that Filipinos themselves – not all but some – have admitted or even owned, such a character trait.
 The reality though is different, because we know full well that we are much more than what that preconceived attributions say of Filipinos than what we actually are.
 It is a negative connotation which we ourselves have proven to be a mere attribution outside of the fact.

 Insofar as I am concerned, it is a misnomer in the Filipino culture that could even lead to discrimination to us as Filipinos and to our culture in general.
-It has been proven for years that Filipinos are hard workers, and those who are abroad working are sacrificing for the sake of their families and loved ones left behind the Philippines, is a demonstration of NOT being a ‘ningas kugon’.
-Filipinos has made themselves worthy to any society they face.
+It has been proven for years that Filipinos are hard workers, and those who are abroad working are sacrificing for the sake of their families and loved ones left behind in the Philippines, is a demonstration of NOT being a ‘ningas kugon’.
+Filipinos have made themselves worthy to any society they face.
 Experience tells us that.
 Although a saying holds true ‘that in any forest there is a snake’ but, the Filipinos have shown integrity and dignity, and in the midst of the problems the country and its people are facing now, our nature is to prosper, and it may not come now but surely, later.

 With the ideals of the present dispensation, and in the presidency of Rodrigo Duterte, the speck of light at the end of the tunnel the Philippines is going through, can already be seen even from the far distance.